seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2021-01-18-The Metaphysics of Benjamin A Boyce.md

 I don't know if Benjamin Boyce will see this essay but I hope that he finds what he is looking for in the end.
 There is a place for him and all those like him looking for an authentic tradition, a tried and true way towards God.
 This place is the Orthodox Church.

-###Endnotes
+### Endnotes

 [1] I mention the other communions that claim apostolic succession so that the reader is clear that all historic forms of Christianity will answer in this manner...
-They would place centrality on the Church rather than scripture.
+They would place centrality on the Church rather than Scripture which though are extremely important serve as witness to the Church and to the ministry of Christ and the apostles.